 [Source: IMDB.com]

 On this day in 1964, Voyage To The End Of The Universe arrived in U.S. theatres.
-Written (in part) and directed by Jindrich Polák, the SciFi/Drama starred Zdenek Stepánek, Frantisek Smolík, and Dana Medricka.
+Written (in part) and directed by Jindrich Polák, the SciFi/Drama starred Zdenek Stepánek, Frantisek Smolík, Dana Medricka, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "The year is 2163.
 Starship Ikaria XB 1 embarks on a long journey across the universe to search for life on the planets of Alpha Centauri."